 Add to this various doom and gloom predictions of the dire fate that befalls organizations who fail to embrace innovation, and it’s easy to see how one can get caught up in the hype and scramble to automate everything you can lay your hands on as soon as possible.

-Don’t get me wrong, IT automation can deliver very real benefits if done correctly, but automation projects should never be driven by a blind sense of urgency and a need to innovate at all costs.
+Don’t get me wrong, it can deliver very real benefits if done correctly, but automation projects should never be driven by a blind sense of urgency and a need to innovate at all costs.

 When first considering implementing IT automation, it’s imperative that you establish a clear strategy that takes into consideration existing automation efforts, business value, and key indicators for success.

 Carefully consider processes that have been identified as possible candidates for automation.
 Do the benefits gained from automation outweigh the cost of automating that particular process?
 Do you really need to automate the process or is there a root cause that could be addressed, thus eliminating the need for the process altogether?